semazurek/Terminal-Manager-PowerShell/README.md

 ```
 And view **file.txt** with all information in it.

-### Get information about installed printers on station
+### Get information about installed printers on remote station
 Use option: **[8] Powershell as Administrator**

 ```